qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 In this section, we will look at the Kohn-Sham wavefunctions of the CO molecule and compare them to results from molecular orbital theory.

-* Make a script, where a CO molecule is placed in the center of a qubic unit cell with non-periodic boundary conditions, e.g. of 6 Å. For more accurate calculations, the cell should definitely be bigger, but for reasons of speed, we use  this cell here.
+* Make a script, where a CO molecule is placed in the center of a cubic unit cell with non-periodic boundary conditions, e.g. of 6 Å. For more accurate calculations, the cell should definitely be bigger, but for reasons of speed, we use  this cell here.
 Which value for the